etruel/fakturo/readme.txt

 * Loading all currencies on wizard install.
 * Money Format on wizard install.
 * Invoice and Format invoice number on wizard install.
+* Receipts and Format receipt number on wizard install.
+* Date Format on wizard install.
+* Stock on wizard install.
+* Payments on wizard install.
+* Taxes on wizard install.

 = 0.6 Beta =
 * Added default contents to emails and print templates instead to begin from scratch.